j-aloko/Auction-Test-App/README.md

 ### Whenever User2 places a bid,

 * The bot makes a GET request to our database and fetches all configurations/Autobids

-* Then it filters User2's configuration out of the response
+* Then it filters User2's configuration out of the response.
+This prevents the user from outbidding his own bid

-* The bot iterates through the result and verifies that User1 has "deductible" left or "deductible" > 0
+* The bot iterates through the result and verifies that User1 has some "deductible" left or "deductible" > 0

 ## NB: Deductible = Minimum percentage configured X Maximum amount configured